chocolatey/docs/input/en-us/choco/new-in-v2.md

   Use `choco install packagename -s ./local/path/to/folder` instead, and ensure packages are packed with `choco pack` before attempting to install them.
 - Package version numbers will no longer retain leading zeroes in any parts of the version number when using `choco pack`.
   For example, `09.00.001` will be normalized to `9.0.1`.

+## Ready To Upgrade?

+If you are ready to upgrade, please read our [upgrade guide](xref:upgrading-to-chocolatey-v2-v6).